smibrahimali1423/Unscramble/README.md

 One of the highlights of **Unscramble** is its scoring system, which rewards players based on the length of the words they unscramble.
 However, if a word is too difficult for the player to guess, they can skip the word.
 There are a total of 10 words in each session of the game.

-If you manage to surpass your previous high score, a new high score is set and in stored in the phone's storage so that the next time you play, the bar is set higher for you beat!
+If you manage to surpass your previous high score, a new high score is set and in stored in the phone's storage so that the next time you play, the bar is set higher for you to beat!